eventum/eventum/docs/wiki/System-Admin/Subversion-integration.md

 ## Overview ##

-This describes how to set up [Eventum:SCM integration](SCM integration "wikilink") for Subversion.
+This describes how to set up [SCM integration](SCM-integration.md) for Subversion.

 Setup
 -----